 return an error (i.e., fail the build) if any of the analyzed dependencies fail to meet the established policy.

 There will be no note if no dependencies were added or modified for a given MR.

-job will only fail if dependencies that have completed analysis results do not meet the specified project risk
+the CI job will only fail if dependencies that have completed analysis results do not meet the active policy.

 The pre-requisites for using this image are: